dougsweetser/Q/docs/Blogs/Space-time_numbers/space-time_numbers.md

 differential element does not commute in the limit definition.
 The differential element could go on the left or the right but the results are different.
-Some work with left-hand derivatives, but this approach appears to fail since one cannot show that a simple polinomial like q<sup>2</sup> is analytic in q.
+Some work with left-hand derivatives, but this approach appears to fail since one cannot show that a simple polynomial like q<sup>2</sup> is analytic in q.

 My own assessment is that mathematicians are trying to make baby steps away